shri314/timer/README.md

                                                                          ^^^

-The behavior is same as previous call, except, that at after the first call subsequently, the same callback will be called every 10s.
+The behavior is same as previous call, except, that at after the first call subsequently, the same function will be called every 10s.
+Unlike the one shot case, the token object will continue to indicate that is has not expired.

 #Prequisites to build: